 We love visiting an authentic, family run farm.
 One where the kids can get a hands-on experience of where their food comes from.
 And Canoelands Orchard does just that wonderfully.
 It’s run by a lovely, very friendly and welcoming family.
 And their fruit is juicy and delicious!
 My boys first ate nectarines on our first visit to Canoelands in 2016.
 And we visited a number of times during the 2017, 2018 and 2019 seasons.
 And for the first time, we picked peas in May 2019!

 Canoelands is best known for their stone fruits.
 But you can almost visit year round now, picking different fruit at different times.
-Nectarine season usually starts in October, with 500 trees.
-Peaches follow a few weeks later and then plums.
+Nectarine season starts from 26th October in 2019, with 500 trees.
+Peaches follow a week or two later and then plums.
 Tomatoes and eggplants can be picked from about mid March to August.
-And in a year or two, we’ll be able to pick apples and oranges!
+And in a year, we should be able to pick apples and oranges!

 At the orchard, you can: